Apply interdisciplinary research for sustainable futures

 Throughout the year, academic and industry speakers are invited to talk about current and policy-relevant areas of environmental and heritage research

-For the MA in Sustainability Studies your Dissertation module will be from the Department of Archaeology.
+For the MA in Sustainability Studies you will undertake an 80-credit dissertation.

-You'll complete an 8,000-word dissertation on your research.
+You'll complete an 8,000-word dissertation on your research, when can also be undertaken as a dissertation with placement.

 You will have regular meetings with your supervisor who is there to offer support, guidance and encouragement throughout the dissertation writing process.